-DLA CIP mainly consist of projects from USACE and NAVFAC.
-As of September 30, 2019, DLA GF continues review the CIP balance reported by the construction agents to DFAS and adjustments are made as applicable by DLA GF and DFAS.
+The DLA GF maintains CIP and Internal-Use Software in Development.
+The CIP mainly consists of projects from USACE and NAVFAC.
+The accumulated CIP balances will be transferred to other entity or funds upon completion of the project and removed from DLA GF accounting records.
+As of September 30, 2020, DLA GF continues to review the CIP balance reported by the construction agents to DFAS and adjustments are made as applicable by DLA GF and DFAS.